stlink-org/stlink/README.md

   - transport layer: raw USB commands
   - stand-alone programmer (STLINK-V3SET, STLINK-V3MINI, STLINK-V3MODS)
   - on-board on some STM32 Nucleo boards (STLINK-V3E)

-_\*)_ *Note: Support for the STLINK/V1 on macOS is limited to 10.15.
-Due to the deprecation and removal of macOS Kernel Extensions (KEXT) there will be no support for this programmer on macOS 11 or any later version.*

 On the user level there is no difference in handling or operation between these different revisions.